Humor Non-Fiction posted July 12, 2009 | Chapters: | ...23 24 -24- 25... |

 Of course, after learning what I'd assumed was John Seay's head, she laughed until she almost wet herself.

 "I can't believe you actually thought I would be bringing out parts of a body for you to see.
 People can't do that.
-Do You think your mother is crazy?"
+Do you think your mother is crazy?"

 Well duh!
 How do I know what they do with dead bodies?
-I'm pretty sure you would have brought him in out in pieces, if they would let you.
+I'm pretty sure you would have brought him out in out in pieces, if they would let you.
 I didn't say it, but I wanted too.
-She had been so determined to get me used to the realities of life, and she was a extremely determined woman.
+She had been so determined to get me used to the realities of life, and she was an extremely determined woman.
 One thing I was sure of, this story wasn't going to be kept between the two of us.
 There would be plenty of laughs at my expense.
 In that respect, I knew my mother well.

 Eventually, I outgrew my obsessive fear of death.
 I even learned to appreciate sculptured art pieces, but I'll never forget the sheer terror I felt when I saw my mother holding Mr. John Seay's head.

-Recognized
+Recognized |

 You need to login or register to write reviews.
 It's quick!
 We only ask four questions to new members.